Decade 1830-1839

 The painting was finished in 1835.
 Nine years later Turner became impatient with Pye who succeeded in convincing him that his work was not abandoned.
 The engraving was printed in 1845 under the pressure of a collector who wanted to buy the original painting to Turner.

-The Ehrenbreitstein view is estimated £ 15M for sale by Sotheby's in London on July 5, lot 21.
+The Ehrenbreitstein view was sold for £ 18.5M by Sotheby's on July 5, 2017, lot 21.
 Please watch the video shared by the auction house.

 This Turner masterpiece is going from private hands to open market: could it set a record for British art? @Sothebys https://t.co/BktorQc0NL pic.twitter.com/Wc4aRPGq3n